Using SteamTherapy to Combat that Congestion

 That last piece of advice is where your MrSteam home steam shower can become a vital part of helping get relief as you recover.

 Steam inhalation introduces warm, moist air into the lungs via the nose and throat, providing soothing relief.
 The hot steam moistens the nasal passages and relaxes you, thus clearing your blocked nose and opening up congested sinuses, all of which allow you to breathe more easily.

 The hot steam circulating around your body and in your lungs, causes the temperature to rise and consequently blood vessels to dilate.
 This can improve blood circulation.
 Your immune system reacts to this rise in temperature by increasing the production and action of white blood cells.
 White blood cells helps you resist bacteria and germs.

-MrSteam’s created a list, Over 40 Benefits Associated with Steambathing, that points out several ways in which your steam shower can help you feel better, faster if you are suffering from congestion and other related symptoms.
+MrSteam’s created a list, 40 Benefits Associated with Steambathing, that points out several ways in which your steam shower can help you feel better, faster if you are suffering from congestion and other related symptoms.
 Here are just a few.